james-meadow/bankrupt_prediction/README.md

 ### Hyperparameters Tuning

-Hyperparameters are stored in a hptuning_config.yaml file.
+Hyperparameters are stored in a hptuning_config.yaml file. 'job1' is the name of the job being trained on gcloud ai-platform, config is the hyperparameters file, runtime-version is the version of TensorFlow and job-dir is the GCS storage bucket where the model will be exported.
 You can tune the hyperparameters and train the model using the following command:

 ```bash
 gcloud ai-platform jobs submit training job1 \